 A sectional version of the storage ring will allow field-free interaction regions and various out-coupling regions.
-In such a ring, bunches of cold molecules can be made to interact repeatedly, at well defined times and at distinct locations, with electromagnetic fields or particles.
+In such a ring, bunches of cold molecules can be made to interact repeatedly, at well defined times and at distinct locations, with electromagnetic fields and/or particles.
 This yields unique opportunities for high-resolution molecular spectroscopy as well as for a large variety of collision studies.
-By incorporating a re-bunching element in the ring, the gradual spreading of the package that is observed can be avoided and the stored molecules can be confined to the same region in phase space for a time-period limited only by collisions with background gas.
-Different molecules can be stored simultaneously; slowly overtaking or counter-propagating bunches can be stored and used for collision studies.
+By incorporating a rebunching element in the ring, the gradual spreading of the package that is observed can be avoided and the stored molecules can be confined to the same region in phase space for a time-period limited only by collisions with the background gas.
+Different molecules can be stored simultaneously; slowly overtaking or counterpropagating bunches can be stored and used for collision studies.
 The excellent optical access to the storage ring makes laser detection schemes feasible to accurately determine where the molecules are in the ring at each given moment in time.
-If this is done in a nonintrusive manner this information can be used to actively correct the trajectories of individual molecules towards the ideal, circular orbit, thus increasing the phase-space density of the stored molecules (stochastic cooling).
+If this is done in a nonintrusive manner, this information can be used to actively correct the trajectories of individual molecules towards the ideal, circular orbit, thus increasing the phase-space density of the stored molecules (stochastic cooling).

-In the storage ring, the molecules still have a forward velocity of around 100 m/s.
+In the storage ring, the molecules still have a forward velocity of around 100 m s-1.
 If the molecules are decelerated to lower velocities, they can be trapped in a quadrupole electrostatic trap.
-Typical trap depths that can be achieved are on the order of (a fraction of) one degree Kelvin, implying that molecular velocities below approximately 20 m/s are required for trapping.
+Typical trap depths that can be achieved are on the order of (a fraction of) 1 K, implying that molecular velocities below approximately 20 m s-1 are required for trapping.
 Moreover, if a molecular beam with a low absolute velocity and with a certain velocity spread is injected in the trap, one would like to first get rid off (most of the) forward velocity and the final temperature of the trapped species be solely determined by the width of the velocity distribution.
 This can be done by applying voltages to the trap electrodes asymmetrically, such that the molecules have to climb one last potential hill on their way into the trap.
 By properly choosing the velocity of the molecules entering the trap, molecules can be made to come to a standstill near the center of the trap.
 If we would not change anything, the molecules would subsequently be reflected back out of the trap again.
-At this time, however, the voltages on the trap electrodes are switched to a symmetrical configuration, creating a potential well from which the molecules can not escape.
+At this time, however, the voltages on the trap electrodes are switched to a symmetrical configuration, creating a potential well from which the molecules cannot escape.

-In Figure 4 the electrode configuration used to load and trap a slow beam of state-selected ND3 molecules is shown [21].
-Upon exiting the decelerator, the molecules pass through a ring electrode that is used to focus and bunch, namely to focus in the forward direction, the package of molecules at the center of the electrostatic quadrupole trap.
+In Figures 4a and 4b the electrode configuration used to load and trap a slow beam of state-selected ND3 molecules is shown.^[21] Upon exiting the decelerator, the molecules pass through a ring electrode that is used to focus and bunch, namely to focus in the forward direction, the package of molecules at the center of the electrostatic quadrupole trap.
 The density of the ND3 molecules at the center of the trap is measured using resonant laser ionization followed by mass-selective detection of the ions.
-The oscillations in the ND3 density, as observed soon after switching on the trapping field, reflect the 'slushing' of the package of molecules inside the (anharmonic) trap.
+The oscillations in the ND3 density, as observed soon after switching on the trapping field, reflect the "slushing" of the package of molecules inside the (anharmonic) trap.
 The absolute number density of the trapped ND3 molecules is better than 107 molecules per cubic centimeter while their temperature is measured to be around 25 mK.
-The package of trapped molecules has an oblate shape, about 1 mm in diameter and 0.5 mm thick.
-The trapping time is presently limited by collisions with background gas to a fraction of a second, and is expected to lengthen considerably in a better vacuum.
-The deceleration and trapping scheme that we have used relies on the magnitude of the Stark shift in a given quantum state relative to the kinetic energy of the molecules.
-It is therefore possible to start with a beam containing different molecules and to simultaneously trap these; we have recently demonstrated simultaneous trapping of bosonic 14ND3 and fermionic 15ND3 at the above-mentioned densities and temperatures [24].
+The package of trapped